trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 \frac{\rho_i(t + \Delta t) - \rho_i(t)}{\Delta t} = \sum_j m_j \textbf{v}_{ij}(t+\Delta t) \nabla W_{ij}
 ```

-For this implicit formular  the unknown velocities $\textbf{v}_{ij}(t + \Delta t)$ are needed, which depend on the unknown pressure values $p(t+\Delta t)$.
+In this implicit formulation the unknown velocities $\textbf{v}_{ij}(t + \Delta t)$ are needed.

-They are given by adding all pressure and non-pressure acceleartions to the current veloctiy:
+They are given by adding all pressure and non-pressure accelerations to the current velocity:

 ```math
 \textbf{v}_i(t + \Delta t) = \textbf{v}_i(t) * \frac{\textbf{F}_i^{adv}(t) + \textbf{F}_i^p(t)}{m_i}
 ```

-$\textbf{F}_i^{adv}$ are all non-pressure forces such as gravity, viscosiy, surface tension and more, while $\textbf{F}_i^p(t)$ are the pressure forces.
+$\textbf{F}_i^{adv}$ are all non-pressure forces such as gravity, viscosiy, surface tension and more, while $\textbf{F}_i^p(t)$ are the unknown pressure forces, which have to be determined.

-Note that the IISPH is an incompressible fluid system, which means that the density of the fluid does not change over the time.
-By assuming that we have a fixed density value (the reference density $\rho_0$) for all fluid particle over the whole time of the simulation, we want to have that the density value at the next time step $\rho_i(t + \Delta t)$ is also this rest density.
-So we can plug in $\rho_0$ for $\rho_i(t + \Delta t)$ in the formula above.
+Note that the IISPH is an incompressible fluid system, which means that the density of the fluid remain constant over time.
+By assuming a fixed reference density $\rho_0$ for all fluid particle over the whole time of the simulation, the density value at the next time step $\rho_i(t + \Delta t)$ also has to be this rest density.
+So $\rho_0$ can be plugged in for $\rho_i(t + \Delta t)$ in the formula above.

-The goal is to compute the pressure values to get the pressure acceleration that is needed to achieve the rest density for each particle in the next time step.
-At the moment these pressure values are unknown, but all the non-pressure forces are known in $t$.
+The goal is to compute the pressure values required to obtain the pressure acceleration that ensures each particle reaches the rest density in the next time step.
+At the moment these pressure values are unknown in $t$, but all the non-pressure forces are already known.
-Therefore a predicted density gets calculated by an predicted velocity
+Therefore a predicted velocity can be calculated which depends only on the non-pressure forces $\textbf{F}_i^{adv}$:

 ```math
 \textbf{v}_i^{adv}= \textbf{v}_i(t) + \Delta t \frac{\textbf{F}_i^{adv}(t)}{m_i},
 ```
-which depends only on the non-pressure forces $\textbf{F}_i^{adv}$:
+Using this predicted velocity and the continuity equation a predicted density can also be determined.

 ```math
 \rho_i^{adv} = \rho_i(t) + \Delta t \sum_j m_j \textbf{v}_{ij}^{adv} \nabla W_{ij}(t)
 ```

-To achieve the rest density the unknown pressure forces need to resolve the compression through the non-pressure forces, that means that they have to resolve the deviation of the predicted density and the rest density.
+To achieve the rest density, the unknown pressure forces must counteract the compression caused by the non-pressure forces.
+In other words, they must resolve the deviation between the predicted density and the reference density.

 Therefore following equation needs to be fulfilled:
 ```math
 \Delta t ^2 \sum_j m_j \left(  \frac{\textbf{F}\_i^p(t)}{m_i} - \frac{\textbf{F}\_j^p(t)}{m_j} \right) \nabla W_{ij}(t) = \rho_0 - \rho_i^{adv}
 ```

-This formula comes from plugging in $\rho_0$ for $\rho(t+\Delta t)$ in the dicretizied Continuity equation and by using the above definitions for $\textbf{v}_{ij}(t+\Delta t)$ and $\rho_i^{adv}$.
+This expression is derived by substituting the reference density $\rho_0$ for $\rho_i(t+\Delta t)$ in the discretized continuity equation and inserting the definitions of the predicted velocity $\textbf{v}_{ij}(t+\Delta t)$ and predicted density $\rho_i^{adv}$.

-The unknown pressure force is given by
+The pressure force is defined as:

 ```math
 \textbf{F}_i^p(t) = m_i * \nabla p_i = m_i \sum_j m_j \left( \frac{p_i(t)}{\rho_i^2(t)} - \frac{p_j(t)}{\rho_j^2(t)} \right) \nabla W_{ij}
 ```

-If you fill in this definition in the equation, you get a linear system $\textbf{A}(t) \textbf{p}(t) = \textbf{b}(t)$ with one equation and one unknown pressure value per particle
+Substituting this definition into the equation, leadsa linear system $\textbf{A}(t) \textbf{p}(t) = \textbf{b}(t)$ with one equation and one unknown pressure value for each particle.
+So in total it is a system with  n equations and n unknown variables for n particles.

 ```math
 \sum_j a_{ij} p_i = b_i = \rho_0 - \rho_i^{adv}
 ```

-This linear system needs to be solved in order to get the pressure values.
-This gets be done by using a relaxed jacobi scheme.
+This linear system must be solved in order to get the pressure values, which is done by using a relaxed jacobi scheme.

 This is a iterative nummerical method to solve a linear system $Ax=b$.
 In each iteration the new values of the variable $x$ get computed by the following formular

 ```math
 x_i^{(k+1)} = (1-\omega) x_i^{(k)} + \omega \left( \frac{1}{a_{ii}} \left( b_i - \sum_{j \neq i} a_{ij} x_j^{(k)} \right)\right)
 ```

-In the case of the linear system for the pressure values the formula is
+In the context of the linear system for the pressure values the formula is

 ```math
 p_i^{l+1} = (1-\omega) p_i^l + \omega \frac{\rho_0 - \rho_i^{adv} \sum_{j \neq i} a_{ij}p_j^l}{a{ii}}
 ```

 Therefore the diagonal elements $a_{ii}$ and the sum $\sum_{j \neq i} a_{ij}p_j^l$ need to be determined.
-This can be done efficently by seperating the formula for the pressure force acceleration into a summantor which describes the displacement of particle i due to the pressure value of particle i, and one summantor which describes the displacement du to the pressure values of the neighboring particles
+This can be done efficently by seperating the pressure force acceleration into two components: One that describes the influence of particle i's own pressure on its displacement, and one that describes the displacement due to the pressure values of the neighboring particles $j$.

+The pressure acceleration is given by:
 ```math
 \Delta t^2 \frac{\textbf{F}_i^p}{m_i} = -\Delta t^2 \sum_j m_j \left( \frac{p_i}{\rho_i^2} + \frac{p_j}{\rho_j^2} \right)\nabla W_{ij} = \left( - \Delta t^2 \sum_j \frac{m_j}{\rho_i^2} \nabla W_{ij} \right) p_i + \sum_j - \Delta t^2 \frac{m_j}{\rho_j^2} \nabla W_{ij}p_j
 ```

-The $d_{ii}p_i$ value describes the displacement of particle i because of the pressure value $p_i$ and $d_{ij}p_j$ describes the influence from the neighboring particles $p_j$.
+The $d_{ii}p_i$ value describes the displacement of particle $i$ because of the particle $i$# and $d_{ij}p_j$ describes the influence from the neighboring particles $j$.
 Using this new values the linear system can be rewritten as

 ```math
 \rho_0 - \rho_i^{adv} = \sum_j m_j \left( d_{ii}p_i + \sum_j d_{ij}p_j - d_{jj}p_j - \sum_k d_{jk}p_k \right) \nabla W_{ij}
 ```

-where stands for the neighbor particles of the neigbor particle from.
+where $k$ stands for the neighbor particles of the neigbor particle $j$ from $i$.
-So the sum over the neighbors $p_j$ also includes the pressure values $p_i$ since $i$ is a neighbor of $j$
+So the sum over the neighboring pressure values $p_j$ also includes the pressure values $p_i$, since $i$ is a neighbor of $j$
 To seperate this sum it can be written as

 ```math